 Walk into any office and the first person you see is the receptionist.
 They smile and greet you, setting the tone for the experience you're about to have.
 They also run the show behind the scenes, making sure everything is running smoothly.
 If an exciting career in an office intrigues you, the Office Administration - General program will set you up with highly transferable skills for this in-demand career.

-Available in a flexible format to suit your busy lifestyle, our program is offered:
+Our office administration courses are available in a flexible format to suit your busy lifestyle:

 - Traditional in-class, full-time or part-time